-PolyBrute VCOs constantly generate three basic waveforms (sawtooth, triangle, and square), with two knobs on the bottom row of the VCO module for adjusting the mix between them.
+PolyBrute 12 VCOs constantly generate three basic waveforms (sawtooth, triangle, and square), with two knobs on the bottom row of the VCO module for adjusting the mix between them.
 To observe this:

-- 1. Turn the second and third knobs counter-clockwise so they point to the sawtooth and the sigma (Σ), respectively. - 2.
-Hold a note and turn the second knob through its full range: 100% left = sawtooth; 100% right = triangle.
+- 1. Turn the second and third knobs counter-clockwise so they point to the sawtooth and the Sigma $(\boldsymbol{\Sigma}),$ respectively. - Hold a note and turn the second knob through its full range: 100% left = sawtooth; 100% right = triangle.
 A middle position provides a blend of both. - 3.
-For now, leave this knob at 100% right so all you hear is the triangle wave.
+For now, leave this [Saw/Triangle] knob at 100% right so all you hear is the triangle wave.
 This makes it easier to hear what the third knob does. - 4.
 Sigma (Σ) is a math symbol that means "the sum of."
 When the third knob points there, that means all you hear is the sum of the output from the second knob (i.e., the mix between the saw and triangle waves). - 5.
-Turn the third knob gradually to the right.
-The square wave begins to be heard. - 6.
-When the third knob is 100% right, only the square wave is heard.
-To prove this, move the Saw/Triangle wave knob through its full range.
+Turn this [Sigma/Square] knob gradually to the right.
+The square wave begins to be heard. - When the [Sigma/Square] knob is 100% right, only the square wave is heard.
+To prove this, move the [Saw/Triangle] knob through its full range.
 You should hear no change to the sound. - 7.
-Turn the Sigma/Square wave knob to the 12:00 position and move the Saw/ Triangle wave knob to experiment with the blend between all three waveforms.
+Turn the [Sigma/Square] knob to the 12:00 position and move the Saw/Triangle wave knob to experiment with the blend between all three waveforms.